 6.34.
-Overleaf Figure 76 shows the components of housing need with a breakdown of affordable rented between social rent and Affordable rent in the Broads Authority and shows a need for 78 social rented dwellings and 21 Affordable rented dwellings.
+Overleaf Figure 76 shows the components of housing need with a breakdown of affordable rented between social rent and Affordable rent in the Broads Authority and shows a need for 78 social rented dwellings (with the households involved requiring some Housing Benefit contribution to pay their rent) and 21 Affordable rented dwellings (with the households involved requiring some Housing Benefit contribution to pay their rent).
 It should be noted that there is a level of uncertainty with the broken down figures because of being based on small numbers; they should be viewed as a guide rather than definitive.